dohmr/Entry_Level/README.md

     Contacts will give the user the ability to reach me, via email.
     The top left icon is also an email prompt.
     Images are within the /Portfolio folder within the repository.

+    The repository holds each page of HTML, as well as a small amount of css.
+    The layout was created using the Bootstrap framework.

 # Creation
 This layout and website was created by myself, with the guidance of my instructor, assistance from my T.A., and helpful questions from my peers.